According to Carl George and Warren Bird, fully 85% of all Protestant churches in North America never break the 200 attendance mark.

 Stop Spinning Your Wheels…Let’s Solve This Together

-I address all eight issues directly in the Breaking 200 Without Breaking You Course and provide strategies on how to tackle each of them as a leader and as a leadership team.
+I address these issues directly in the Church Growth Masterclass and provide strategies on how to tackle each of them.